activecell/activecell.com/README.md

 1. Make sensible changes
 1. Add any new images to /assets/img and reference like src="{{ 'assets/img/new_img.jpg' | cdn }}"
 1. Edit CSS/JS as required and ensure any new JS/CSS are listed in _assets.yml for packaging
-1. Run `jekyll --server` to view the generated site locally at localhost [http://localhost:4000/](http://localhost:4000/)
+1. Run `jekyll --server --auto` to view the generated site locally at localhost [http://localhost:4000/](http://localhost:4000/) and to automatically re-generate pages based on your changes
 1. Run 'rake deploy' to deploy the generated site to production
 1. Commit changes push to origin